ADOPTABLE ANIMALS

 Chickens/Roosters/Ducks: $15 - $30

-Senior Citizens (65+), Military, Law Enforcement Members, First Responders, Doctors & Nurses, and Teachers receive a 20% discount on adoption fees.
-We have a limit of two discounted pet adoption fees per household and discounts cannot be combined to create a large discount.
+Senior Citizens (65+), Military, Law Enforcement Members, First Responders, Doctors & Nurses and Teachers can receive a 20% discount on adoption fees upon request.
+Discounts cannot be combined to make a larger discount.

 How Adoption Fees Are Set